apptainer/singularity-admindocs/admin_quickstart.rst

 ``ALLOW PID NAMESPACE``:
     This lets you allow users to request the ``PID`` namespace.

-For full infoation on the config file, check out this :ref:`config tutarial <singularity-config-file>`.
-(Comming Soon!)
+For full information on the config file, check out this :ref:`config tutarial <singularity-config-file>`.
+(Coming Soon!)

 Configuration (``localstatedir``)
 ---------------------------------